mslinn/go-ethereum-walkthrough/Tours/committing_block/README.md

 The `geth` client uses the [light client protocol](https://github.com/ethereum/wiki/wiki/Light-client-protocol) for this walkthrough.
 Ethereum&apos;s light client protocol allows for small devices such as the [Raspberry Pi](https://www.rs-online.com/designspark/exploring-ethereum-with-raspberry-pi-part-1-getting-started) to join the network, download block headers as they appear, and only validate certain pieces of state on-demand as required by their users.

-1. A name is required for the new blockchain network and for the purposes of this tour, we’ll use “GoWalkthrough”.
-By default Ethereum stores data in a sub-directory of your home directory named “.ethereum”, which is a hidden directory on Linux/BSD.
-So as to keep the data for our private blockchain separate, we’ll use “~/.gowalkthrough”.
+1. A name is required for the new blockchain network and for the purposes of this tour, we’ll use `GoWalkthrough`.
+By default Ethereum stores data in a sub-directory of your home directory named `.ethereum`, which is a hidden directory on Linux/BSD/Darwin.
+So the data for the private blockchain is distinct from the public Ethereum blockchain, we’ll use `~/.gowalkthrough`.
   ```bash
   $ geth --datadir ~/.gowalkthrough account new
   Your new account is locked with a password.
 Please give a password.
 Do not forget this password.